tobyhodges/fair-research-software/episodes/08-code-correctness.md

 -   Working interactively is error prone
 -   We must repeat our tests every time we update our code; this is time consuming
--   We must rely on memory to keep track of how we have tested our code e.g. what input values we tried
+-   We must rely on memory to keep track of how we have tested our code, e.g. what input values we tried
 -   We must rely on memory to keep track of which functions have been tested and which have not
+-   Once we close the Python interpreter, we lose all the test scenarios we have tried
 :::

 ## Formal testing